AIEGIS Identity

 Three reasons: regulators are mandating it (EU AI Act Article 26, NIST AI RMF, GDPR Article 22), the humans running them need to be accountable, and future agent platforms will refuse the unidentified.

-EU AI Act Article 26 enforces 2026-08-02.
+Applicability depends on role and use case.
+Annex III high-risk obligations are expected from 2 December 2027, with product-integrated timelines from 2 August 2028, subject to final legislative publication.
 High-risk AI deployers must keep agent activity logs, identify the operator, prove human oversight, and surface the AI's identity to affected persons.
-Penalties up to 7% of global revenue.

 What is an agent passport?